Shika Nuclear Power Plant

 The Shika Nuclear Power Plant (志賀原子力発電所, Shika genshiryoku hatsudensho) is a nuclear power plant located in the town of Shika, Ishikawa, Japan.
 It is owned and operated by the Hokuriku Electric Power Company.
 It consists of two units with a total capacity of 1.746 GW on a site that is 1.6 km^{2} (395 acres).
 Both units were put in a temporary shutdown in the wake of the 2011 Fukushima Daiichi nuclear disaster and received safety upgrades to comply with stricter regulatory requirements.
 As of 2023, Hokuriku aims to restart the plant in 2026.

 The Hokuriku Technology Museum on nuclear power is located next to the plant site.

 History

 Construction

 Construction of the first unit was started on July 1, 1989, and finished in three years.
 The reactor reached its first criticality on November 20, 1992, and went into commercial operation on July 30, 1993.
 Construction of the second unit was started on August 20, 2001, and finished in three years.
 The reactor reached its first criticality on May 26, 2005, and went into commercial operation on March 15, 2006.
-Both units use boiling water reactors from Hitachi.
+Both units used boiling water reactors from Hitachi.